aws/Trusted-Advisor-Tools/ExposedAccessKeys/stepbystep/README.md

-### Step 5 Creating the IAM role for the Step Funcion.
+### Step 5 Creating the IAM role for the Step Function.
 <details>
 <summary>**[ Click here for detailed steps ]**</summary><p>